irmen/Pyro5/docs/source/tipstricks.rst

 for another proxy (to access a different object).
 You created the socket(s) yourself, and you also have to close the socket(s) yourself.

-See the :py:mod:`socketpair` example for two example programs (one using threads, the other using fork to create a child process).
+See the `socketpair example <https://github.com/irmen/Pyro5/tree/master/examples/socketpair>`_ for two example programs (one using threads, the other using fork to create a child process).